Your Guide to Moving to Orlando

 For the outdoor explorer

 Orlando is also known for its 150 golf courses, its excellent fishing, and its collection of parks and running trails — not to mention its stunning array of mini-golf courses!
 Visit Orlando’s outdoor recreation and ecotourism page has all the information you need on traditional outdoor activities.
+There are 238 city parks and 61 hiking trails to enjoy as well.

 What you probably didn’t know about Orlando